-You typically have three different types of characters when it comes to environmental interaction: Power, Gadget, and Acrobat characters.
+You typically have three different types of characters when it comes to environmental interaction: Power and Gadget characters.

 Power Characters utilize their environment for offensive purposes.
 They pick things up and put them down… on their opponent.
 Some of these interactions are unblockable.

-Acrobat characters use their environment to become more mobile.
-The same interactable objects that a power character may throw, the acrobatic characters may use to jump toward or away from the opponent.
+Gadget characters use their environment to become more mobile.
+The same interactable objects that a power character may throw, the gadget characters may use to jump toward or away from the opponent.
 Many of these interactables can also explode if you hold the down direction on the D Pad.
 These can lead to full combos and are also unblockable.

 Background Bounce Interactions